davidhampgonsalves/Life-Dashboard/README.md

 ## Jailbreak and Setup SSH
 See (https://wiki.mobileread.com/wiki/Kindle4NTHacking) and if bricked then use Kubrick in VM to restore.

+## SSH over wifi
+Hold power button till light flashes, then press power button a few times to restart back to normal e-reader mode.
+SSH server will be running and wifi will auto connect.

 ## SSH Over USB
 network settings, find RNDIS, change from DHCP to manual and ip: 192.168.15.201.